MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - Run the executable with **/uninstall**.
 For example: `AzInfoProtection.exe /uninstall`

 ## Next steps
+To install the client, see [Install the Azure Information Protection client for users](client-admin-guide-install.md).

-Now that you've installed the Azure Information Protection client, see the following for additional information that you might need to support this client:
+If you've already installed the client, see the following for additional information that you might need to support this client:

 - [Customizations](client-admin-guide-customizations.md)